Why Vibe Coding Won't

 Source: GitClear AI Code Quality 2025 Research ↗

 The story these numbers tell is clear: developers are generating more code than ever, but understanding less of it.
-Refactored code (code that has been reorganized and improved) collapsed from 24.1% to just 9.5%.
+Refactored code (code that has been reorganized and improved) collapsed from 25% to under 10%.
 Meanwhile, duplicated code surged.
 AI tools optimize for output, not for maintainability.

 As Simon Willison, creator of Datasette and a leading voice on responsible AI usage, put it: